ccoutant/dwarf-locations/005-locations-on-stack.md

 > 1. `DW_OP_offset`
 >
 >     `DW_OP_offset` pops two stack entries.
 The first (top of stack)
->     must be an integral type value, which represents a byte
+>     must be an integral type value, which represents a signed byte
 >     displacement.
 The second must be a location.
 It forms an updated
 >     location by adding the given byte displacement to the offset
 >     component of the original location and pushes the updated location